Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Multistability

 \section{Multistability}

-In this section, we illustrate the multistable behavior in the case of Chialvo neuron under the action of electromagnetic flux.
-We observe that there is a coexistence of a chaotic attractor and periodic attractors with the change in electromagnetic flux $k$.
-Scanning the parameter space have shown that different high period coexistence is also shown by the map with the variation of the electromagnetic flux parameter $k$.
-Such coexistence is shown in Fig. \ref{fig:MultistableChialvoone}, where there is a coexistence of a chaotic attractor, a period-six solution, and period -nine solution.
-In Fig. \ref{fig:MultistableChialvoone} (a), a period - six solution is shown in yellow marked by triangles.
-In (b), a period-nine solution is shown marked by red triangles.
-In (c), a chaotic attractor is shown in black.
-In (d), a slice of the basin of attraction of the attractors is shown at $\phi=0$ plane.
-To construct the basin of attraction plot, a fine grid of $x,y$ values were taken and for each point sufficiently large number of iterations were taken and checked where it converges to.
-If it converges to a period-six solution, it is marked yellow.
-If it converges to a period-nine solution it is marked red.
-If it converges to a chaotic attractor, it is marked black, if it diverges to infinity, it is marked white.
+In this section, we illustrate the phenomenon of coexisting attractors or multistability in the case of \blu{the} Chialvo neuron under the action of electromagnetic flux.
+We observe \blu{the} coexistence of a chaotic attractor and periodic attractors with the change in electromagnetic flux $k$.
+Scanning the parameter space has shown that different periodic solutions of high periods coexist with the variation of the electromagnetic flux parameter $k$.
+Such coexistence is shown in Fig. \ref{fig:MultistableChialvoone}, where there is a coexistence of a chaotic attractor, a period-six solution, and a period-nine solution.
+In Fig. \ref{fig:MultistableChialvoone} (a), a period-six solution is shown marked by yellow triangles.
+In Fig. \ref{fig:MultistableChialvoone} (b), a period-nine solution is shown marked by red triangles.
+In Fig. \ref{fig:MultistableChialvoone} (c), a chaotic attractor is shown in black.
+In Fig. \ref{fig:MultistableChialvoone} (d), a slice of the basin of attraction of the attractors is shown at $\phi=0$ plane.
+To construct the basin of attraction plot, a fine grid of $x,y$ values was taken, and for each point sufficiently large number of iterations were taken and checked where it converges.
+If it converges to a period-six solution, it is marked in yellow, if to a period-nine solution, it is marked in red, if to a chaotic attractor, then is marked in black and finally if it diverges to infinity, it is marked in white.
 Following such procedure produces Fig. \ref{fig:MultistableChialvoone} (d).
-To illustrate the striking complexity of the basin of attraction structure, we next consider zoomed in regions of the basin of attraction plot near the regions of period-six and period-nine solutions and have revealed their striking complexity.
+It is seen that much of the basin of attraction is dominated by the prevalence of chaotic attractor.
+The size of the basin for a period-nine solution is less as compared to the size of the basin of the period-six solution.
+The system shows two symmetrical kind of basin of attraction in red, even though the map is asymmetric.
+Observe that at first, it might seem that the basin structure is regular, but there is a complicated structure associated \blu{with} it.
+To illustrate the striking complexity of the basin of attraction structure, we next consider zoomed-in regions of the basin of attraction plot near the regions of period-six and period-nine solutions and have revealed that the basin structure is indeed highly intermingled.